Peremptory challenge: Hong Kong

 Peremptory challenges are permitted in Hong Kong.
-Unlike England, no statutory change has been made to abolish the right.
+No statutory change has been made to abolish the right.
 Each party of the defence is entitled to challenge up to a maximum of five jurors without providing cause.

 Ireland

 Peremptory challenges (referred to as "challenge without cause shown") are permitted in Ireland, with each side being allowed seven such challenges.

 New Zealand

 Each party is entitled to four peremptory challenges in New Zealand, and where there are two or more accused the prosecution is provided with a maximum of eight.

+United Kingdom

+Peremptory challenges have been abolished in the United Kingdom.